Iron Lung

 Is an iron lung CRA eligible in Canada?

 Yes.
-An iron lung is an eligible medical expense under the CRA's Medical Expense Tax Credit (METC), listed under paragraph 118.2(2)(i) of the Income Tax Act.
+An iron lung is a CRA-eligible medical expense.
 This includes portable chest respirators and machines supplying air or oxygen to the lungs under pressure for therapeutic purposes.
-Both the purchase price and rental charges qualify, along with operating costs.
-Because it is METC eligible, it can also be reimbursed through an HSA or PHSP.
+Purchase price, rental charges, and operating costs all qualify and can be reimbursed through a Health Spending Account.

 What Qualifies